How to Connect Notion to Claude (5 Methods + Trade-Offs)

 I built Context Link after spending months copy-pasting the same Notion pages into various AI assistants.
 The problem wasn't the AI's memory; it was that I needed a way to give models like Claude my Notion context on demand, without rebuilding the setup every time I switched tools.

-In this guide, I’ll show you four ways to connect Notion to Claude (and, if you want, other AIs like ChatGPT or Copilot): from no-code automations to model-agnostic context links.
-By the end, you’ll know which method fits your workflow and how to set it up today.
+In this guide, I'll show you five ways to connect Notion to Claude (and, if you want, other AIs like ChatGPT or Copilot): from no-code automations to fully automated workflows and model-agnostic context links.
+By the end, you'll know which method fits your workflow and how to set it up today.

 Why Connect Notion to Claude?
 (The Context Problem)